greenhand88/SimpleEductionSystem/README.md

 #teacher swagger-ui
 http://120.24.227.178:8763/swagger-ui.html

-#Due to service memory limit,I can only run 5 services and front projetc at the same time,so the homework moudle is not working;
+#Due to service memory limit,I can only run 5 services and front project at the same time,so the homework moudle is not working;
 You can visit here:
 http://120.24.227.178:7878/